xpack-dev-tools/qemu/DEVELOP.md

 The Ubuntu file system is mapped to a folder deep down in the `AppData` folder, and [its content should not be changed from Windows](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/)

-However, it is possible for the WSL processes to acces the entire Windows file system, mounted as `/mnt/c`.
+However, it is possible for the WSL processes to access the entire Windows file system, mounted as `/mnt/c`.

 For a convenient access, make soft links from the Ubuntu account back to the